 Ben and Bethel have long had a heart for ministry overseas, having served in various ways in Australia, China, Uganda, and Serbia.
 Now they are being called to put down roots in Scotland.
 Ben will help train Scotland's next generation of pastors and ministry leaders by teaching at Edinburgh Theological Seminary.
 They also hope to come alongside a young church or church plant where they can serve as a family, providing assistance to the ministries of the church and sharing the love of Jesus with the community.

 The Curtises have been involved in church planting among the Thai people with OMF International since 1980.
-Once long-time workers in Thailand, they are now settled in Los Angeles, working in all of Southern California.
+Once long-time workers in Thailand, they are now settled in Minnesota.
 Together they encourage pastors and church members, disciple new Christians, and continue to equip believers in Thailand.